 The PTTP will be jointly managed by the Western and Central Pacific Fisheries Commission (WCPFC) and the IATTC through the PTTP Steering Committee.
 The Phase 2 project in the WCPO will be implemented by the Secretariat of the Pacific Community Oceanic Fisheries Programme (SPC-OFP).
-A total budget for this Phase 2 project of USD 9.3 million is proposed.
-Contributions of USD 2.4 million have already been identified, leaving USD 6.8 million to be raised.
+A total budget for this Phase 2 project of USD 9.8 million is proposed.
+Contributions of USD 2.4 million have already been identified, leaving USD 7.4 million to be raised.
+Subject to the results of the project, consideration should be given to maintaining a continuous tagging effort throughout the Pacific Ocean as a means of providing ongoing fishery-independent information for tuna stock assessments.